benmatela/PeopleApp/README.md

 Clean Architecture emphasizes separation of concerns by organizing the code into distinct layers:

-1. Presentation Layer – This layer consists of the user interface (UI) and is responsible for displaying data to the user and receiving user inputs.
+1. `Presentation Layer` – This layer consists of the user interface (UI) and is responsible for displaying data to the user and receiving user inputs.
 It interacts with the application layer to process requests and display results.

-2. Application Layer – This layer handles business use cases by managing commands, queries, event handling and their corresponding handlers.
+2. `Application Layer` – This layer handles business use cases by managing commands, queries, event handling and their corresponding handlers.
 It’s responsible for orchestrating the interaction between the domain layer and infrastructure layer.

-3. Domain Layer – Contains the core business logic, including domain entities, aggregates, value objects, and domain events.
+3. `Domain Layer` – Contains the core business logic, including domain entities, aggregates, value objects, and domain events.
 This layer is isolated from external dependencies and should be stable over time.

-4. Infrastructure Layer – Implements the necessary infrastructure to interact with external systems, such as databases, message queues, third-party services, etc. It also implements repositories and data access mechanisms.
+4. `Infrastructure Layer` – Implements the necessary infrastructure to interact with external systems, such as databases, message queues, third-party services, etc. It also implements repositories and data access mechanisms.

-5. Tests Layer – This layer contains tests for the application, domain, and infrastructure layers, ensuring correctness and reliability.
+5. `Tests Layer` – This layer contains tests for the application, domain, and infrastructure layers, ensuring correctness and reliability.

 # CQRS Architecture

-CQRS is applied in this project to separate the command side (modifying data) from the query side (reading data).
+`CQRS(Command Query Responsibility Segregation)` is applied in this project to separate the command side (modifying data) from the query side (reading data).
 This allows for optimized performance and scalability, especially for systems with complex data access patterns.

 Here’s a simple diagram to help visualize `CQRS` with `MediatR` in a `Clean Architecture` setup: